RemiNollet/Hand-Based-Game-Controller-with-Computer-Vision/README.md

 - Real-time computer vision pipeline with webcam
 - Precision challenges in gesture recognition
-- Gesture design for input simulation (false positive/negative handling)
+- Gesture design for input simulation
 - Use cases of Mediapipe for creative interfaces
 - Limitations and latency in controlling fast-paced games via vision